StevenBtw/solvor/CONTRIBUTING.md

 ## Terminology

-Use consistent naming across all solvers:
+Use consistent naming across all solvors:

 | Term | Usage |
 |------|-------|